Ben Bishop: International play

 On March 2, 2016, Team USA named Bishop to its roster for the 2016 World Cup of Hockey.
 The tournament ran from September 17 to October 1, 2016, in Toronto.

 Personal life

 Bishop was born to Ben Bishop Jr. and Cindy Bishop.
-His grandfather, Ben Bishop, Sr. was a professional tennis player who played in the US Open.
+His grandfather, Ben Bishop Sr., was a professional tennis player who played in the US Open.

 Bishop attended Chaminade High School, which retired his jersey number.
-Later he moved to Frisco, Texas where he graduated from Frisco High School.
+Later he moved to Frisco, Texas, where he graduated from Frisco High School.

-Bishop and his wife, Andrea, have two sons.
+Bishop and his wife, Andrea, have two sons (Benjamin Bishop IV, James Andrew Bishop).